gpodolan/RepData_PeerAssessment1/PA1_template.md

 count_na_values <- sum(is.na(raw_data))
 ```

 There are 2304 NA values in the data.
+These values will be imputed with the mean for the corresponding 5-minute interval over all days.

 ```r